Anorexia nervosa is an eating disorder that makes people lose more weight than is considered healthy for their age and

 Medicines such as antidepressants, antipsychotics, and mood stabilizers may help some anorexic patients when given as part of a complete treatment program.
 These medicines can help treat depression or anxiety.
 Although medicines may help, none has been proven to decrease the desire to lose weight.

 Women who develop this eating disorder at an early age have a better chance of recovering completely.
 Most people with anorexia will continue to prefer a lower body weight and be very focused on food and calories.

 Weight management may be hard.
 Long-term treatment may be needed to stay at a healthy weight.

 Complications may include:

-Talk to your health care provider if a loved one is:
+Talk to your health care provider if someone you care about is:

 Getting medical help right away can make an eating disorder less severe.